La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 5.1 - Water System

 Good news: the water system is usable in winter!
 (Tested down to -30°C / -22°F) ❄️🔥.
-This is possible thanks to the installation of all components (fresh water tank, gray water tank, pipes, etc.) inside the heated space of the van 🚐.
+This is possible thanks to installing all components (fresh water tank, grey water tank, pipes, etc.) inside the heated space of the van 🚐.
 Nothing is outside 🌨️.

-However, some elements are protected from the cold, such as the bike wash 🚲 and the hot shower 🚿, by completely draining the water they contain.
-No need for antifreeze ❌🧴.
+However, some elements are protected from the cold, like the bike washer 🚲 and the hot shower 🚿, by completely draining the water they contain.
+No antifreeze needed ❌🧴.

 Water System